Australian Bureau of Statistics

 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 02/09/2014

 |Page tools: Print Page Print All RSS Search this Product|

-The trend value of total building approved rose modestly (0.1 per cent) in March and has now risen for 14 months.
-The value of residential building fell 2.4 per cent while non-residential building rose 3.6 per cent.
+The value of total building approved fell 0.2 per cent in July, in trend terms, and has fallen for seven months.
+The value of residential building rose 0.2 per cent while non-residential building fell 0.8 per cent in trend terms.